qaisjp/comm2-report/chapters/30-impl/0001-existing.md

 This has clear development and performance benefits:

-- we can "dogfood" more aggressively (dogfooding and its benefits are discussed in [@sec:design-api])
+- we can use our own API more aggressively (the benefits of using our own API is discussed in [@sec:design-api])
 - a single request can be called for all the data needed, which results in faster load times for the user
 - less _contributor_ time needs to be spent creating endpoints to provide bulk data

-Despite GraphQL being very powerful, we have adopted to build a simpler REST-based API.
-This is because GraphQL is quite difficult to setup and prototype with, especially when fleshing out a brand new API.
+Despite GraphQL being very powerful, we decided to build a simpler REST-compliant API.
+This is because GraphQL is quite difficult to set up and prototype with, especially when fleshing out a brand new API.

 **Naming**